Skip to main content

 Clinical Evidence

-Subcutaneous doses from 0.01 to 0.03 mg/kg over two weeks increased skin pigmentation in 2 of 3 subjects.
-Spontaneous penile erections occurred 1 to 5 hours after injection.
-Side effects included mild nausea and fatigue at the highest dose.
+Subcutaneous doses escalated to 0.025-0.03 mg/kg over two weeks increased facial, upper-body, and buttock pigmentation by quantitative reflectance in 2 of 3 subjects.
+Spontaneous penile erections occurred 1 to 5 hours after dosing, often preceded by stretching and yawning.
+Mild nausea appeared at most dose levels and somnolence at the highest dose.
+The authors recommended 0.025 mg/kg/day for future work.

 MT-II in Psychogenic Erectile Dysfunction

-Double-blind, placebo-controlled crossover10 men with psychogenic (non-organic) erectile dysfunction
+Double-blind, placebo-controlled crossover with RigiScan monitoring10 men with psychogenic (non-organic) erectile dysfunction

 8 of 10 men developed clinically apparent erections without sexual stimulation.
-Mean duration of tip rigidity above 80% was 38 minutes with MT-II versus 3 minutes with placebo (p = 0.0045).
+Mean duration of tip rigidity above 80% was 38.0 minutes with MT-II versus 3.0 minutes with placebo (p = 0.0045).
+Transient nausea, stretching, yawning, and reduced appetite were more frequent on active drug but required no intervention.

 MT-II in Organic Erectile Dysfunction

-Double-blind, placebo-controlled crossover10 men with erectile dysfunction with organic risk factors
+Double-blind, placebo-controlled crossover10 men with erectile dysfunction and organic risk factors

-MT-II initiated erections in 12 of 19 injections versus 1 of 21 placebo doses.
-Mean tip rigidity above 80% lasted 45.3 minutes with MT-II versus 1.9 minutes for placebo (p = 0.047).
-Sexual desire increased significantly.
+MT-II produced subjectively reported erections after 12 of 19 injections versus 1 of 21 placebo doses.
+Mean tip rigidity above 80% lasted 45.3 minutes with MT-II versus 1.9 minutes with placebo (p = 0.047), and sexual desire increased significantly.
+Four injections caused severe nausea.

-Double-blind, placebo-controlled crossover data from combined studies20 men with both psychogenic and organic ED
+Pooled double-blind, placebo-controlled crossover data20 men with psychogenic and organic ED

 Dosing & Administration